Everyone has an opinion about what type of grill/cooker/smoker is best to do BBQ with.

 Anything that can burn wood or charcoal can be made to smoke better than when you first assemble it.

-cooker that has a separate firebox that can be fueled without disturbing the cooking chamber is best.
+Making a cooker function better requires an understanding about what is really important when smoking over long periods of time.
+Any type cooker that has a separate firebox that can be fueled without disturbing the cooking chamber is best.
 Most of more common ones look like a barrel with a smaller barrel attached to one end.
 I still use a Chargriller with a side mounted firebox on the patio.
 (I love the cast iron grates when grilling!)
 It's strictly used at home.
 It leaks air and requires gaskets made of aluminum foil if you want to cook low and slow, but for grilling or cooking on a rotisserie spit, It's great!

 I have found that the only way to control the air or smoke leaks in the mass marketed small cookers is by using foil.
 First, measure how long of an area needs to be sealed.
 Then take a piece of regular or heavy duty foil of that length and fold it lengthwise several times until it resembles a long and puffy strip about 1 1/2 to 2 inches wide.
 Take this "gasket" and place it around where the lid of the cooking chamber meets the lower part and push the top tightly onto the foil.
 This should seal the cooking chamber very well.
 You can repeat this process to fully seal the firebox as well.

 Once your cooking chamber and firebox are well sealed, you can focus on regulating your air intake to the firebox and vent from the smoking chamber.
 If everything is sealed very well, you could conceivably regulate your cooking temperature by opening or closing only the firebox damper or the cooking chamber vent.
 Rarely is this the case.
-You will probably find that a well sealed
+You will probably find that a well sealed smoker will require a bit of venting for the smoke and some regulation of the air going into the firebox.
+How much so is a function of how well your cooker is sealed and it's general design.

 If you have managed to regulate the fire and smoke, next to be considered is that your smoker will have hotspots in the cooking area.